ZXG818/KaiyangIQS/README.md

 ## Notes
 1. Initial fields at ```t = 0s``` of shape function and DNPs are obtained from the diffusion solver **sp3Foam**. sp3Foam is a low-order neutron transport equation solver with SP3 method, and this solver also can solve the neutron diffusion equation. sp3Foam is under reviewing at *Development and validation of a low-order neutron transport solver with SP3 method based on OpenFOAM, Progress in Nuclear Energy (under review)*.
 We will open-source this solver while the under reivew has done.
 2. KaiyangIQS has hard-coded the change of group constants and kinetics parameter calculation.
+Therefore, users need to manually modify the **shapeDiffusion/ChangeGroupConstant.H** and **shapeDiffusion/KineticEffectiveCalc.H**.
+For the verification of the three benchmark problems in this paper, we have made all code modifications.
+Users only need to recompile the solvers in the corresponding folders before running different benchmark problem.
+3.